microsoft/MLOS/mlos_bench/README.md

 To get started, we can adapt an example configuration to test out running `mlos-bench`.
 For these instructions, we will be using Azure for our resources.

-1. Ensure you have a SSH public key to authenticate with.
-If not available, you can generate one with `ssh-keygen`.

-    ```sh
-    # Generate SSH key if not available yet
-    ssh-keygen -t rsa

-    # Obtain your public key, starting with 'ssh-rsa ...'
-    cat ~/.ssh/id_rsa.pub
+1. Make sure that you have Azure CLI tool installed and working.

+    > Installation instructions for `az` (Azure CLI) [can be found here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

+    If necessary, login to Azure and set your default subscription:

+    ```powershell
+    # If using az cli for the first time, a login will be required:
+    az login
+    # Make sure that GSL subscription is your default:
+    az account set --subscription "..."
     ```

-2. Check that you can generate access tokens to interact with Azure resources.
+2. Generate access tokens to interact with Azure resources.
-Installation instructions for `az` (Azure CLI) [can be found here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

-    ```sh
+    A script at `./scripts/generate-azure-credentials-config.ps1` produces a JSON with Azure credentials.
+    This data is in the format that can be used by our framework.

+    ```powershell
     # If using for the az cli first time, a login will be required
-    az login

-    # The access token is under the `accessToken` key
-    az account get-access-token
+    ./scripts/generate-azure-credentials-config.ps1 > ./global_config.json
     ```

+    On Linux, use `./scripts/generate-azure-credentials-config.sh` (requires `az` and `jq` to be installed).

 3. Make a copy of `services.json` so that we can adapt it with our own details.

     For example,

     ```sh
     cp config/azure/services.json ./services-mine.json